mysql> select "a" = "A"; +-----------+ | "a" = "A" | +-----------+ | 1 | +-----------+ 1 row in set (0.00 sec)

 mysql 5 has fixed

-by including the above statements in the dump.
+this problem by including the above statements in the dump.